-The Profit & Loss Scandinavia event gathers the Scandinavian FX community and outlines themes, topics and FX products that are surfacing in the industry.
-This was the 6th annual event this year held in Stockholm.
-Participating as a panelist was Nordea Market’s very own Niklas Jahnsson.
+The sixth annual Profit & Loss Scandinavia event brought together Scandinavia’s FX community for a discussion of the themes, topics and FX products circulating through the industry.
+Participating as a panelist at the Stockholm-held event was Nordea Market’s very own Niklas Jahnsson.
 We caught up with the Algo Quants and Insights expert to learn more.

 Nordea Markets: What are currently the hot topics in the FX industry?

 Niklas: At the moment, it’s FX algorithms or FX algos for short, dominating the debate.
 It’s a natural extension and development within the electronic FX trading space.
 Even though algos have been in existence for quite some time, it has mostly been a tool used for large transactions involving the major currencies as the USD etc.

 It still is, but now we are seeing a greater need for tapping into Scandinavian liquidity with FX algos and given Nordea’s access into that liquidity, it’s a natural step for us to lead the development.
 However, just providing FX algos or risk transfers to your customer isn’t enough.
 It’s even more important to be able to prove execution quality (regardless if it is and FX algo or risk transfer being used) and ensuring customers are getting the best possible FX trade.